-- Make sure you have logged into your semester Blackboard course shell(s) and are familiar with the basic features.
-All you need in order to log into Bblackboard is your MMC Email and password.
+- Make sure you have logged into your semester Brightspace course shell(s) and are familiar with the basic features.
+All you need in order to log into Brightspace is your MMC Email and password.
 If you need help with either your email or password, please contact the MMC Help desk at 212-517-0580.

-- If you are not familiar with Blackboard, you can review any of the available online training resources or attend an in-person training session.
+- If you are not familiar with Brightspace, you can review any of the available online training resources or attend an in-person training session.

-- Establish a mode of communication in the case of an emergency using Blackboard or MMC email.
+- Establish a mode of communication in the case of an emergency using Brightspace or MMC email.

-- Make sure your course syllabus is posted in Blackboard.
+- Make sure your course syllabus is posted in Brightspace.

 - Prepare assignments in advance that could be deployed in the event if a disruption.